TheChocolateLifeLIVE: Understanding Ecuadorian Cacao with Leila Carvajal, Cocoa Supply

 When most people think about Ecuador and cacao two things come to mind: Arriba Nacional and CCN-51.

-Not surprisingly, there is a lot more to know about cocoa from Ecuador, including the fact that the oldest recorded use and domestication of cacao can be traced to the Santa Ana – La Florida peoples near Palanda in the modern-day Ecuadorian province of Zamora Chinchipe.
+Not surprisingly, there is a lot more to know about cocoa from Ecuador, including the fact that the oldest recorded use and domestication of cacao can be traced to the Santa Ana – La Florida people near Palanda in the modern-day Ecuadorian province of Zamora Chinchipe.

 I have visited Ecuador three times.
 The first trips were University of Chocolate trips organized by Pierrick Chouard.
 Those were in 2003 and 2005.
 On both trips I visited Quito and Guayaquil with adventures in Napo Province (2003) and Pastaza Province (2005) near the border of Morona Santiago Province and the Ecuadorian border with Peru.